ploetz-zeller/symbio-documentation/docs/admin/services/intrafind-connector/consoleapplication.md

 ##### "Unexpected exception during crawling occurred, stopping."

-An unrecoverable fatal error occured during a full-fetch session.
+An unrecoverable fatal error occurred during a full-fetch session.
 Processing was interrupted, and Intrafind documents and Symbio elements are not in-sync.
 Information may be deleted from Intrafind document store, until another full-fetch run completed successfully.